IIIF/website/source/_news/2023-12-04-managing-director.md

 U.S. benefits are available via CLIR to employees; alternative employment approaches (via contracting) are possible.
 Minimum salary for this role will be USD$100,000 or local equivalent.

 This posting will be open through January 16, 2024.
 The search committee will only consider applications with cover letters.
-[Please apply through the Paylocity portal](https://recruiting.paylocity.com/recruiting/jobs/Details/2091051/Managing-Director-IIIF-C).

 {{ theme.block-end }}